paleohayduke/TrafficSimProject/README.md

 BUGS

+Sometimes the cars will cycle through more than one node when updating their waypoint.
+Might be a problem with node connections.

 Map is displaying upside down because origin (0,0) is top left corner for the JFrame.
 Need to flip vertically.